capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 Before getting started with this project, you will require:

-* An Amazon Echo, Echo Dot or Echo Tap.
+* An Amazon Echo, Echo Dot or Echo Tap (or be willing to use the Amazon simulator.)
 * An installation of Python 2.7 on your device, found [here](https://www.python.org/downloads/).
 * An Amazon Web Services account.
 * An Amazon Developer account.